robotpy/robotpy-docs/install/cscore.rst

 is very simple::

    # While connected to the internet
-   robotpy-installer download-opkg cscore
+   robotpy-installer opkg download cscore

    # While connected to the network with a RoboRIO on it
-   robotpy-installer install-opkg cscore
+   robotpy-installer opkg install cscore

 For additional details about running robotpy-installer on your computer, see the :ref:`robotpy-installer documentation <install_packages>`.